oneapi-src/oneDNN/doc/performance_considerations/verbose.md

    the \weights tensor for the int8 Winograd convolution.

-Please see the profiling example [here](@ref performance_profiling_cpp), as it uses DNNL_VERBOSE output to tune oneDNN code to align with [best practices](@ref dev_guide_inference).
+Please see the profiling example [here](@ref performance_profiling_cpp), as it uses ONEDNN_VERBOSE output to tune oneDNN code to align with [best practices](@ref dev_guide_inference).

 @note